SCIENCE CLASSES

 Pre-requisite: Students should be studying pre-algebra or higher.
 General Science should be completed before Physical Science.
 If General Science was taken at TTC, student must have passed with a 75 or higher to show readiness for this course.

-This class will be offered on Mondays 10:30 – 12:00 noon at Gracepoint.
+This class will be offered twice on Mondays:

 Tuition is $550 for the year, split into 10 payments of $55 (due Jul 2024-Apr 2025).
 A lab fee of $35 is due in July.
 As we often turn students away, once you have reserved your space, there will be no refunds given after July 1.